classiebit/anofie-docs/resources/docs/1.0/features/messages.md

 <a name="Delete"></a>
 ## Delete

-When a message is deleted from either `Received` or `Sent` items, it get removed only from single account and not from the opponent account.
+When a message is deleted from either `Received` or `Sent` items, it gets removed only from a single account and not from the opponent account.